GustavoSMelo/OpenMusicJS/README.md

 - :heavy_check_mark: to create backend
 - :heavy_check_mark: to create frontend web for users
 - :heavy_check_mark: to create frontend web for artists
-- :hammer: to create frontend mobile for users
+- :hammer: to create mobile for users